h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 - Alerts
 - Column types
 - Drift detection
-- Scoring latency (Populated only after the scoring service is started.
-See below section on how to copy the Endpoint URLfor an example.)
+- Scoring latency (Populated only after the scoring service is started.)
 - Scatterplots, histograms, and heatmaps for input columns and output columns

 ![monitoring-start-hydraulic-systems-demo-data-pump](./assets/monitoring-start-hydraulic-systems-demo-data-pump.gif)